|

 Clerihew

-scheme is a-a-b-b with lines of uneven length.
-Clerihews are usually written
+a-a-b-b with lines of uneven length.
+Clerihews are usually written as

 occasionally the second line